 But from a product management perspective, it doesn’t matter!

-Whatever development approach you use, early customer feedback from prototyping or an agile iteration really helps but you’ve still got to understand, prioritize and get the requirements right.
+Whatever development approach you use, early customer feedback from prototyping or an agile iteration helps, but you’ve still got to understand, prioritize, and get the requirements right.

 And whatever development approach you use, it still comes down to the quality of the people.
 Good people will do good work whatever process they’re using.